 Summary: Are you thinking of buying a home in Washington state using a VA loan?
-Read on to find out all you need to know.
+This article will fill you in on what you need to know about these loan types, particularly when it comes to the home buying process.

 The home buying process in Washington State is generally the same for borrowers using a VA-guaranteed home loan, and those who are using a conventional mortgage.
 But there are a few minor variations.
 Here’s an overview of the home buying process in Washington when a VA loan is being used.